TiagoCAAmorim/numerical-methods/README.md

 * Bissection method to find root of 1D functions.
 * Implemented Minimum Curvature Method as a practical example to be used.
+* Newton Raphson method to find root of 1D functions.